 Demand for base metals is more sensitive to the current state of global economy as compared with other commodities.
-It is important not to over-emphasize the influence of the US for metal demand.
+In this vein, it is important not to over-emphasize the influence of the US for metal demand.
 According to the London Metal Exchange and Economist Intelligence Unit, even though the US remains a large consumer of base metals, developing countries, especially China, are now much more critical.

-The Investment Manager expects that an economic slowdown should it occur will affect the demand for base metals, but the impact on different metals varies.
+The Investment Manager expects that a gradual global economic recovery should positively impact the demand for base metals, but the impact on different metals varies.
 For example, due to the continuing need to build up infrastructure in developing countries, demand for steel continues to be strong.
-This in turn benefits prices of iron ore and coking coal, two of the inputs for making steel.
-Nickel, on the other hand, has suffered from the availability of alternative feed sources, but its price had declined to a point where nickel was again considered attractive.
-With the exception of aluminium and zinc, inventories are generally low relative to consumption, which bodes well for an eventual upturn when the global economy resumes its strong growth.
+This in turn benefits prices of iron ore and coking coal, two of the inputs for making steel, but a period of higher supplies look poised to keep the prices depressed for the next few years.
+Nickel, on the other hand, has greatly benefited from Indonesia's ore export ban, which cut world supply by 20%.
+The positive impacts will likely emerge in the next 12 months as existing inventories are being drawn down steadily.
+Base metal inventories are generally low relative to consumption, which bodes well for an eventual upturn when the global economy resumes its strong growth.